RTEMS/rtems-docs/porting/interrupts.rst

 ISR Invoked with Frame Pointer
 ------------------------------

-Does the RTEMS invoke the user’s ISR with the vector number and a pointer to the saved interrupt frame (1) or just the vector number (0)?
+Does the RTEMS invoke the user's ISR with the vector number and a pointer to the saved interrupt frame (1) or just the vector number (0)?
 .. code:: c